bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/cashu-and-fedimint:-ecash-bitcoin's-layer-3-and-scalability.md

 NVK: 01:59:20

-Whatever makes the conversation of drive chains go away is worth
+Whatever makes the conversation of drive chains go away is worth pursuing.

-Calle: 01:59:25

-pursuing.
-.

-NVK: 01:59:26

 Anything really.
 I mean, same for a Tail Emissions, whatever makes it go away as a conversation, I'll take it.

 Calle: 01:59:34

 That's good.

+## Nostr + ecash

 NVK: 01:59:36